russross/blackfriday/README.md

     if caption is given, wrap in figure -> otherwise not.
 *   cleanups - and loose a bunch of extensions, turn them on per default
 *   reduce API footprint (hide constants mainly)
-*   if some attribute is specified check if the IAL also specifies it (then overule it)
-*   use a bunch of env vars to tweak aspects of the mmark binary
 *   make webservers that converts for you

 License